Main Content

 View Help for Metric Information

 The dashboards use widgets to display the metric results.
-When you point to a widget, three dots appears in the top-right corner of the widget.
+When you point to a widget, a three-dot icon appears in the top-right corner of the widget.

 Cursor pointing to three dot icon